xzj-14035/tgutils/README.rst

 When running a large number of very small tasks, it possible to let ``multiprocessing.Pool`` run each task on the much smaller number of available threads.
 However, this is less efficient.
-An alternative is to use :py:func:`tgutils.application.indexed_range` which will partition the large range of task indices into equal-sized sub-ranges, one per
+An alternative is to use :py:func:`tgutils.application.indexed_range` which will partition the large range of task indices into equal-sized sub-ranges, one per process.
+Reporting progress can be done using the :py:class:`tgutils.application.ParallelCounter` class.

 Other Utilities
 ---------------